A combinatorial translation principle and diagram combinatorics for the symplectic group: Translation Functors

 \section{Translation Functors}

 The results in this section are analogues of \cite[Thm~3.2,3.3, Prop~3.4]{CdV} and \cite[II.7.9, 7.14-16]{Jan}.
-Our results don't follow from the ones in \cite{Jan}, because the translated weight $\lambda'$ need not be in the facet closure of $\lambda$.
-For example, when $p=5$, $m=7$, $s=2$ and $(\lambda,\lambda')=(2^2,21)$ or $(21,1^2)$, then it is easy to find affine reflection hyperplanes which contain $\lambda$, but not $\lambda'$.
-However, as we will see in the proof of Theorem~\ref{thm.filt_mult}, we can, for certain $\Lambda,\Lambda'$, apply Proposition~\ref{prop.trans_equivalence} in the first case and Proposition~\ref{prop.trans_projection} in the second case.
+Our results don't follow from the ones in \cite{Jan}, see Remark~\ref{rems.translation}.1.
 One could try to reformulate/generalise these results in terms of $W_p(D_s)$ and a type $D_s$ alcove geometry similar to \cite[Sect~5-7]{CdVM2}, but instead we will choose a ``combinatorial" approach similar to \cite{CdV}, using the notion of the ``support" of a partition.
 This suffices for our applications in Sections~\ref{s.filt_mult} and \ref{s.dec_num}.
 Compared to \cite{CdV} the notion of the support of a partition arises from an application of Brauer's formula \cite[II.5.8]{Jan} and the role of the induction and restriction functors in \cite{CdV} is in our setting played by the translation functors.

 Recall that the tensor product of two modules with a good/Weyl filtration has a good/Weyl filtration, see \cite[II.4.21, 2.13]{Jan}.
 Let $\lambda\in X^+$.
 Then we have by Brauer's formula that $\chi(\lambda)\sum_{i=1}^m(e(\ve_i)+e(-\ve_i))=\sum_{\mu\in{\rm Supp}(\lambda)}\chi(\mu)$, where ${\rm Supp}(\lambda)$ consists of all partitions of length $\le m$ which can be obtained by adding a box to $\lambda$ or removing a box from $\lambda$.
 Here we used the rules for $\chi(\lambda)$ to be nonzero from Section~\ref{s.JSF}.
 Since ${\rm ch}\,V=\sum_{i=1}^m(e(\ve_i)+e(-\ve_i))$, it follows that $\nabla(\lambda)\ot V$ has a good filtration with sections $\nabla(\mu)$, $\mu\in{\rm Supp}(\lambda)$ and $\Delta(\lambda)\ot V$ has a Weyl filtration with sections $\Delta(\mu)$, $\mu\in{\rm Supp}(\lambda)$.